Intermittent Communication: Proof of Proposition

 \section{Proof of Proposition~\ref{prop-auxil1}}

 We prove the properties for the capacity function $g(a,b)$.
-The corresponding properties for the function $\phi(a,b)$ easily follows from~\eqref{e-auxiliary-cap2}. \begin{enumerate}[(a)] \item Since the cardinality of the input alphabet of this channel is $2^a$, the capacity of this channel is at most $a$ bits/s. \item There are no insertions.
-Therefore, it is a noiseless channel with input and output alphabets of sizes $2^a$ and capacity $a$ bits/s. \item The input alphabet is $\{0,1\}$, and the output consists of binary sequences with length $b$ and weight $0$ or $1$, because only $0$'s can be inserted in the sequence.
-Considering all the output sequences with weight $1$ as a super-symbol, the channel becomes binary noiseless with capacity $1$ bits/s. \item The capacity $g(a,b+1)$ cannot decrease if, at each channel use, the decoder knows exactly one of the positions at which an insertion occurs, and the capacity of the channel with this genie-aided encoder and decoder becomes $g(a,b)$.
+The corresponding properties for the function $\phi(a,b)$ easily follows from~\eqref{e-auxiliary-cap2}. \begin{enumerate}[(a)] \item Since the cardinality of the input alphabet of this channel is $2^a$, the capacity of this channel is at most $a$ bits per channel use. \item There are no insertions.
+Therefore, it is a noiseless channel with input and output alphabets of sizes $2^a$ and capacity $a$ bits per channel use. \item The input alphabet is $\{0,1\}$, and the output consists of binary sequences with length $b$ and weight $0$ or $1$, because only $0$'s can be inserted in the sequence.
+Considering all the output sequences with weight $1$ as a super-symbol, the channel becomes binary noiseless with capacity $1$ bits per channel use. \item The capacity $g(a,b+1)$ cannot decrease if, at each channel use, the decoder knows exactly one of the positions at which an insertion occurs, and the capacity of the channel with this genie-aided encoder and decoder becomes $g(a,b)$.
 Therefore, $g(a,b+1) \le g(a,b)$. \item The capacity $g(a+1,b+1)$ cannot decrease if, at each channel use, the encoder and decoder know exactly one of the positions at which an input bit remains unchanged, so that it can be transmitted uncoded and the capacity of the channel with this genie-aided encoder and decoder becomes $1+g(a,b)$.
 Therefore, $g(a+1,b+1) \le 1+g(a,b)$. \end{enumerate}